-Handout 5 (Grammars & Parser) While regular expressions are very useful for lexing and for recognising many patterns in strings (like email addresses), they have their limitations.
+Handout 5 (Grammars & Parser)

+So far we have focused on regular expressions as well as matching and lexing algorithms.
+While regular expressions are very useful for lexing and for recognising many patterns in strings (like email addresses), they have their limitations.
 For example there is no regular expression that can recognise the language a^nb^n (where you have strings starting with n a's followed by the same amount of b's).
 Another example for which there exists no regular expression is the language of well-parenthesised expressions.
-In languages like Lisp, which use parentheses rather extensively, it might be of interest to know whether the following two expressions are well-parenthesised or not (the left one is, the right one is not): $$(((()()))()) \qquad (((()()))()))$$ Not being able to solve such recognition problems is a serious limitation.
+In languages like Lisp, which use parentheses rather extensively, it might be of interest to know whether the following two expressions are well-parenthesised or not (the left one is, the right one is not):

+$$((((()()))())$$

+$((((()()))()))$

+Not being able to solve such recognition problems is a serious limitation.
 In order to solve such recognition problems, we need more powerful techniques than regular expressions.
 We will in particular look at context-free languages.
 They include the regular languages as the picture below about language classes shows: